data-integrations/elasticsearch-plugins/docs/Elasticsearch-batchsource.md

 Configuration
 -------------
-**referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.
+**Reference Name:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **es.host:** The hostname and port for the Elasticsearch instance.
 (Macro-enabled)